-Cery to 1/1/1 Summe DEPT, OF LANDS FORESTS AND WATER RESOURCES DE Buch JUL 16 1973 Buter Right Branch Victoria.
+Cery for Ifth Summe DEPT, OF LANDS FORESTS AND WATER RESOURCES DE Beck JUL 16 1973 Buter Right Branch Victoria.
 136. MAIL ROOM VICTORIA, B. C. Dear Sir I am sending you a letter I have received from Mr Smiin of the Water of I have also received a similar letter last year I would like to know why our water right was cut down from.
 1.49 cubic feet or 31 inches over 30 moh weer. to 0.65 cubic feet per second.
-I am not sprinkling I do not know where he s.22 his no right : get his informations.
-All such the water as they did not build the down as they were to. and swandly the water in the Lake contain a lot of alkily we had tested last fell in Kelowne and where instructed not live to much of it.
-So we feel that we are not justified toallowto build the dam any higher. as for the water stored by 5.22 in The place they do that in order to flood The place, that water belong to the Robbins Creek.
-I feel that they should be prosecuted for doing So.
-The previous Engineers were aware of it. and took care of that Lolar CL 17787 deis & CL 35254 5-Rabbins Cra Page 128 Mu.
-Gern holds FL4839, 14300 FNRF2012002\$34840.74 0c fts. were a its ditch love. ?
+I am not sprinkling I do not know where he s.22 has no right > get his informations.
+All such the water as they did not build the down as they were to. and swandly the water in the Lake contain a lot of alkily we had tested last fell in Kelowne and where instructed not live too much of it.
+So we feel that we are not justified toallowto build the dam any higher. as for the water stored by 8.22 in The s22 place they do that in order to flood The place, that water belong to the Robbins Creek.
+I feel that they should be prosecuted for doing so.
+The previous Engineers were aware of it. and took care of that Lolar CL 17787 deis & CL 35254 5-Mu.
+Gern Rabbins Eres Page 128 holds FL4839, 14300 FNRF2012002\$34840.74 00 ft. were a it ditch lose. ?

-Last year when I received the letter from Mr. Smein I abide by it . so the water that I was allowed did not reach the place so I lost my second crop on 15 acres of alfalfa, and the bulk of it got hild by the winter, If I can not get the water this year I am going to take action against some one for damages as have counted 30 sprinkle on a field at 822 When I had no water at all This year it is the same the past 15 days we had nowater so we turned the water from the lake and The last rights on the Creek are the one that get the water and my ditch is a mile and one held and it take all what I am allowed toget the never mind irrigating the land.
+Last year when I received the letter from Mr. Smein I abide by it . so the water that I was allowed did not reach the place so I lost my second crop on 15 acres of alfalfa, and the bulk of it got hild by the winter, If I can not get the water this year I am going to take action against some one for damages as have counted 30 sprinkle on a field at se when I had no water at all This year it is the same the past 15 days we had nowater so we turned the water from the lake and The last rights on the Creek are the one that get the water and my ditch is a mile and one helf and it take all what I am allowed toget the never mind irrigating The land.
 I hope you understand why we did fight for in the past I Sonew That would higher somme or latter